MUSC Bulletin | College of Health Professions

 - Submit Graduate Record Examination (GRE) scores.
 Applicants should strive for GRE scores in the 60th percentile or above on each section.

 - Provide 2 references using the appropriate forms.
 One reference form should be completed by a professor or advisor familiar with your academic ability and accomplishments or by a recent employer if out of school for several years.
-A physical therapist supervisor should complete the second reference form.
-A minimum of 40 hours of experience directly related to physical therapy is required.
+A physical therapist supervisor must complete the second reference form.
+A minimum of 40 hours of physical therapy related experience is required.

 - Submit a 1-2 page resume (Microsoft Word format) summarizing your education, employment history, activities, service, research, awards, leadership experience, etc.